Minibattle/Super-Mario-3D-All-Stars-Deluxe/Readme.md

 # Installation
-You're able to only install the games you want if you choose, but for a full installation you'll need to provide your own roms.
+You don't need to install every game, you can choose which ones you want, but for a full installation you'll need to provide your own roms.
 The full list of required items are:
-1. Super Mario Galaxy.wbfs (USA VERSION)
+- Super Mario Galaxy.wbfs (USA VERSION)
-2. Super Mario Galaxy 2.wbfs (USA VERSION)
+- Super Mario Galaxy 2.wbfs (USA VERSION
-3. Super Mario Sunshine.iso (USA VERSION)
+-  Super Mario Sunshine.iso (USA VERSION)
-4. Your preferred version of the Super Mario 64 PC Port
+-   Your preferred version of the Super Mario 64 PC Port
-5. Super Mario 3D Land.3ds (USA VERSION)
+-   Super Mario 3D Land.3ds (USA VERSION)